MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Results

-We next evaluated \textbf{track-mjx} trained controllers on their ability to track motion sequences at longer timescales than they were trained on. \textbf{track-mjx} tracking errors tended to slowly accumulate when the controller failed to completely recover from mistakes in the control sequence; at a threshold deviation distance from the reference pose, we terminated the episode and reset the environment by realigning the pose to the reference at that timestep.
-We tested our rat controller on an unseen session of kinematic data and measured the ``unterminated episode percentage''---the fraction of episodes which were not yet terminated---over time, yielding the survival curve.
-The survival curve illustrated robust long-duration tracking: $\sim$75\% of episodes persisted at 0.5 minutes, and $\sim$40\% at 2 minutes, far beyond the training clip length of 5 seconds (Fig. \hyperref[fig2]{2c}).
-This reflects our system's ability to generalize to longer timescales and to faithfully simulate continuous control at the timescale of complex natural behavior sequences.
+We next evaluated \texttt{track-mjx}-trained controllers on their ability to track motion sequences at longer timescales than they were trained on.
+Tracking errors tended to slowly accumulate when the controller failed to completely recover from mistakes in the control sequence; at a threshold deviation distance from the reference pose (following the parameterization in Aldarondo et al. \cite{Aldarondo2024-nc}), we terminated the episode and reset the environment by realigning the pose to the reference at that timestep.
+We tested our rat controller on full 3-hour sessions of pose-tracked data (22 sessions from 7 rats) and measured, over time, the fraction of episodes which were not yet terminated (``unterminated episode percentage''), yielding the survival curve. $\sim$83\% of episodes persisted after 2 minutes, far beyond the training clip length of 5 seconds (\hyperref[fig2]{Fig. 2c}).
+This reflects our system's ability to generalize to longer timescales and to faithfully simulate continuous control at the timescale of complex natural behavior sequences, a substantial improvement over previous approaches (\hyperref[suppfig:mimic-comparison]{Supplementary Fig.~\ref*{suppfig:mimic-comparison}}).
+Not all episodes remained stable over the full evaluation window, indicating that stable infinite-horizon imitation remains an open direction for future improvement.

-Finally, we assessed whether these error rates have an impact on downstream kinematic features used to characterize motor behaviors, such as locomotion.
-To do this, we segmented gait bouts of clear locomotion and phase-aligned the registered and generated movement sequences to a standard gait cycle.
-We found that MIMIC-MJX replicates expected patterns of locomotor coordination at each stage (Fig. \hyperref[fig2]{2d}).
+Finally, we assessed whether these error rates had an impact on the kinematic features used to characterize motor behaviors.
+To test this, we turned to locomotion, whose stereotyped, cyclic structure allows movement to be aligned to a standard gait cycle for direct comparison.
+After identifying and segmenting bouts of locomotion, we phase-aligned both the registered and generated movement sequences to a standard gait cycle.
+We found that MIMIC-MJX accurately reproduces the postural dynamics across the entire gait cycle, an indication that it performs well across both short timescales as well as repeated instantiations of periodic motor behaviors (\hyperref[fig2]{Fig. 2d}).

 Together, these results reflect MIMIC-MJX's ability to accurately reconstruct biomechanically plausible poses through motor actuation while maintaining the necessary temporal structure and joint-level dynamics for precise kinematic reproduction.